gestom/whycon-orig/README.md

 https://uloz.to/file/zF5w5Tw4WbGz/test-avi

-The latest version of the system is in the <b>whycon-ros-full</b> branch.
+The latest version of the system is [here](https://github.com/jiriUlr/whycon-ros).

 ## WhyCon